AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/features/layouts.rst

 Users can change the layout of the transport graph by clicking on the |layout| icon.

-**Note: By default, Layered layout is applied when users open the transport graph**
+**Note: By default, Layered layout is applied when users open the transport graph.**